AlynaGray/MagiaRecord-Image-Web-Scrape/README.md

 Extended version of `scrape_branch_event_chara.py`, just in case any events other than branch events had chara files in the same format.
 Did not find any.

 ## Remaining lines
-Lines referencing image_web files that don't have a scraper built from them yet.
-The scraper may not work yet, and this list might not be comprehensive
+Lines referencing image_web files that don't have a scraper built from them.
+The scraper may not work, and this list might not be comprehensive.

 ### Unknown formats
 Can't find examples of these assets in existing archives.